by Alina Livneva25 September '18

 The universality of art and its effect upon people from various backgrounds is an issue of renewed interest in the global village we are living in.
 We are in search of new relevance to a society constantly re-addressing and reiterating social hierarchies and historical truths.

 Explore the common art themes and abstract art ideas that link our gallery artworks.
 Examining artworks thematically allows for the development of these subjects that transcend historical eras.
-Abstract art ideas and themes enable the viewer to understand that certain topics are not wholly obscure and can be as relevant today as they were two hundred years ago.
-Knowledge about composition and technique are required in order to deconstruct visual concepts.
+Art ideas and themes enable the viewer to understand that certain topics are not wholly obscure and can be as relevant today as they were two hundred years ago.
+Knowledge about composition and technique is required in order to deconstruct visual concepts.
 It requires abstract art ideas in the combination of simultaneous conscientiousness and expression to create an art theme that later will form the Collection Theme Art Definition.